GoogleContainerTools/kpt-functions-catalog/examples/render-helm-chart-kustomize-inline-values/README.md

 ### Expected result

-You should also be able to find `def releaseNamespace = ""` in your output, as well as the following:
+You should also be able to find the line `def releaseNamespace = ""` somewhere in your output, as well as the following:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1